scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Many libraries in the Scala ecosystem has adopted this versioning scheme.
 A few examples are [Akka](http://doc.akka.io/docs/akka/2.5/scala/common/binary-compatibility-rules.html), [Cats](https://github.com/typelevel/cats#binary-compatibility-and-versioning) and [Scala.js](https://www.scala-js.org/).

+If this version scheme is followed, reasoning about binary compatibility is now very simple:

+* Ensure major versions of the all versions of a library in the dependency tree are the same
+* Pick latest version and evict the rest (This is the default behavior of SBT).

 ### Explanation

-Why do we use the major version number to signal binary compatibility releases?
+Why do we use the major version number to signal binary incompatible releases?

 From our [example](#why-binary-compatibility-matters) above, we have learned two important lessons: